SAP-samples/btp-events-to-business-actions-framework/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/btp-events-to-business-actions-framework)](https://api.reuse.software/info/github.com/SAP-samples/btp-events-to-business-actions-framework)

 This repository contains code samples and instructions for developing an extension application in SAP BTP.
 The sample application has been developed in a partner collaboration to help customers integrate any type of events from systems into SAP ecosystem via SAP BTP.
 This application helps to configure  actions that needs to be taken in SAP LoB systems based on the events that is received in SAP Event Mesh.
-The application scenario you will develop leverages Event-To-Business actions framework (extension application).
+The application scenario you will develop in this tutorial leverages Event-To-Business actions framework (extension application).

 There are two scenarios described in this repository.
 In this tutorial, the events are received from Azure IoT Platform and the actions for these events are taken in SAP S/4HANA.
 You can use this application to further customize it for other systems as well.

 1. Inbound to SAP S/4HANA

     In this scenario, Azure IoT Events are sent to SAP Event Mesh using the Data Export functionality in Azure IoT Central Application.
 The Node.js extension application subscribes to SAP Event Mesh queue and executes the action that is required to be taken based on the event details.
-In this case, SAP Event Mesh is used.

 2. Outbound from SAP S/4HANA

-    In this scenario, any event that is triggerred from SAP S/4HANA is sent to SAP Event Grid.
-With the latest Beta Releease of SAP Event Mesh - Connectivity Plan, event is propogated to Azure Event Grid with direct connectivity.
-As the Connecivity Plan is currently available for only SAP Event Mesh to Azure Event Grid flow, the event consumption from Azure Event Grid to outlook notification to the user is implemented.You can further extend this scenario to communicate back to device from the event info received from SAP S/4HANA.
-This is not covered in this tutorial.
+    In this scenario, any event that is triggerred from SAP S/4HANA is sent to SAP Event Grid Connectivity Bridge.
+With the latest Beta releease of SAP Event Mesh Connectivity Bridge plan, event is propogated to Azure Event Grid with direct connectivity.
+This service plan is currently available for only events from SAP S/4HANA to Azure Event Grid.
+In this scenario, the events from Azure Event Grid is consumed in Azure Function app to send outlook notification to the user.
+You can further enhance the scenario as per your requirement.

 > **Important Note** : Please be aware that this GitHub repository is still work in progress for improvements and additional scenarios.
 Make sure you're pulling the repository from time to time and redeploying it in SAP BTP.